When it comes to archery, it is important to learn the basics of the arrow.

 straighter an arrow is the more expensive.

-This factor is considered of less importance in comparison to the spine of
+This factor is considered less important in comparison to the spine of

 an arrow.
 So it’s a matter of having an arrow with a good spine than how